TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          in links prefixed with the path of the script.
 Basically this means that <a href="#"> will be transformed to <a href="path/path/script?params#">.
 This procedure is necessary if the
-         <base> tag is set in the script (eg. if "realurl" extension is used to
+         <base> tag is set (eg. if "realurl" extension is used to produce
-         produce Speaking URLs).
+         Speaking URLs) (see property "config.baseURL").

          Keywords are the same as for "xhtml\_cleaning", see above.